 Why would you want the whole world to see your calendar?
-This feature is particularly useful when you hold classes for the public.
-If a specific calendar is set as public, you can embed it in your website.
-All your website visitors will be able to see when your next classes are being held.
-See my other blog post on how to embed a Google Calendar into your website.
+This feature is handy when you hold classes for the public.
+If a specific calendar is set as public, you can embed it on your website.
+All your website visitors can see when your next classes are being held.
+See my other blog post on embedding a Google Calendar into your website.

 You Get A Variety of Easy Viewing Options

 We tend to process information in different ways.
 Some are checklist people, while others prefer grids, mind maps, or diagrams.
 Google Calendar has several different options for how you can view your calendar: